RS201918703/Twitter-Analytics/README.md

 # Investigating LSE Department's digital presence on Twitter

 ### Overview and motivation
 Given how most events moved online during COVID-19, having a strong digital presence is a huge advantage for organisations.
 Therefore, the main problem I would like to answer in this project is which departments at the LSE have the strongest digital presence and whether Twitter is a social media platform worth considering.
-This is an academic project.
+This is an academic project for ST115.

 ![Image1](https://github.com/RS201918703/Twitter-Analytics/blob/main/figs/newplot.png)